gsheldon/mex-module-sdk/README.md

+# Folder structures
+- forms: All test forms
+- modules: All modules
+- template: The template coming from https://github.com/Skedulo/mex-module-sdk

 # Tutorial

-# Create new form
+## Create new form
 Run `./run.sh create-form {NAME}`

-# Install form
+## Install form
 Run `./run.sh install-form -f {folderPath}`

-# Create new module
+## Create new module
 Run `./run.sh create-module {NAME}`

-# Debugging local
+## Debugging local
 First, you need to get the engine by running:
 `./run.sh get-engine`

 Optional: If you have any custom modules, then run